-Location of 2" communications conduit from house to private junction box for cable, phone & internet connections □ Exterior lighting locations ☐ Light Fixture Specifications ☐ Include plan for roof snow melt and drainage (snow stops, gutters, etc.) if applicable Material and Color Palettes: Provide material samples of the exterior materials, including the garage door Provide electronically a list and labeled photos of all materials, including the garage door, front doc and windows with manufacturer specs (name and model) Character Defining Architectural Details Plan: Dimension and specify typical exterior architectural details at 1" = 1'0" scale minimum, including wall section details as needed to clarify unique building conditions.
-3D Picture/Rendering : Provide accurate 3D street view depictions, with actual color and detail of materials to be used, including accurate finished grade , of: ☐ Building(s) clearly showing the front entry ☐ All side views ☐ Illustrate address markers design and location ☐ Include illustration of proposed landscaping Construction Manager Plan (see Sections 4.12.10 and 4.12.14): Site plan showing: □ Orange Fence 10' around all Trees and 2' around rock outcroppings to be saved; ☐ Limits of disturbance; ☐ Erosion control, Proposed drainage and Water Quality protection during construction; ☐ Laydown/storage areas including building materials, dirt and rocks; ☐ Construction Parking locations; □ Portable toilet location □ Dumpster and/or recycling bin locations □ Location of Contractor sign, if any. ☐ Management Plan for a tidy construction work site Construction Signage (Sec.
-4.12.11) Provide a design plan with specifications for your construction sign, including the frame.
-Photo of existing sign with dimensions is adequate.
-HOA Documentation - If an HOA is to be formed, provide a copy of the CC&R's for the Association and the contact information for the Association representative.
+Hardscape and fencing/screenings/site walls include design details Location of any exterior mechanical equipment (e.g. HVAC system) and how it will be screened (Sec.
+4.12.6) Location of 2" communications conduit from house to private junction box for cable, phone & interne connections Exterior lighting locations Cut sheets for all exterior light fixtures, including recessed can lights (See App.
+6.9 Dark Sky Requirements) Include plan for roof snow melt and drainage (snow stops, gutters, etc.) if applicable Include the following Note on your landscape plan: "Contact the City Arborist before planting stree trees to field verify the final tree(s) location(s).
+If you are unable to save any existing trees or the lot does not currently have trees, plant at least two trees, one in the front yard and one in the back yard (stree trees do not count)."
+Ma iterial and Color Palettes: Provide material samples of the exterior materials, including the garage door Provide electronically a list and labeled photos of all materials, including the garage door, front door and windows with manufacturer specs (name and model) Ch aracter Defining Architectural Details Plan: imension and specify typical exterior architectural details at 1" = 1'0" scale minimum, including wall ection details as needed to clarify unique building conditions.
+3D Picture/Rendering : Provide accurate 3D street view depictions, with actual color and detail of erials to be used, including accurate finished grade , of: ☐ Building(s) clearly showing the front entry and its connection to the street □ All side views ☐ Illustrate address markers design and location ☐ Include illustration of proposed landscaping Co nstruction Manager Plan (see Sections 4.12.10 and 4.12.14): te plan showing: 01 ☐ Orange Fence 10' around all Trees and 2' around rock outcroppings to be saved; Limits of disturbance; ☐ Erosion control, Proposed drainage and Water Quality protection during construction; ☐ Laydown/storage areas including building materials, dirt and rocks; □ Construction Parking locations; □ Portable toilet location □ Dumpster and/or recycling bin locations □ Location of Contractor sign, if any. ☐ Management Plan for a tidy construction work site Management Fian for a duy construction work site nstruction Signage (Sec.
+4.12.11) ovide a design plan with specifications for your construction sign, including the frame.
+Photo of existing sig n with dimensions is adequate.
+HC OA Documentation - If an HOA is to be formed, provide a copy of the CC&R's for the Association and the ntact information for the Association representative